 9.4.2.242.1 General(#Ed) (#3038)

-Quiet Time Period Action frame formats are defined to support Quiet Time Period functionality for Peer-to-Peer (Table 9-421ab) operation.
+Quiet Time Period Action frame formats are defined to support quiet time Period functionality for peer-to-peer (Table 9-421ab) operation.

 A Control field (Figure 9-589cy (The control filed is the byte after Element ID Extension)), in the octet immediately after the Quiet Time Period field, specifies the type of actions of the Quiet Time Period action frame.
 The first two-bits defines the value and referred to as Quiet Time Period Subtype field.
 The remaining 6 bits are reserved.

-The format of the Quiet Time Period Request element is shown in Figure 9-589cy (The control filed is the byte after Element ID Extension).
+The format of the Quiet Time Period Element is shown in Figure 9-589cy (The control filed is the byte after Element ID Extension).